gualberto7/gualberto7/README.md

 <hr>

-- 🔭 I’m currently working on Unosquare company.
+- 🔭 I’m currently working in Unosquare company.
 - 🌱 I’m currently studying for Vuejs certification.
 - 👯 I’m looking for a new challenge.
 - 📫 How to reach me: